Oakland County Child Killer: Investigation

 After the discovery of Mihelich's body, authorities noticed similarities shared by her case and those of Stebbins and Robinson, and reports were released warning the public that a serial killer was possibly operating in the Oakland County area.
-The Michigan State Police led a group of law-enforcement officials from thirteen communities in the formation of a task force, devoted solely to the investigation into the killings of the three children.
+The Michigan State Police led a group of law-enforcement officials from thirteen communities in the formation of a task force devoted solely to the investigation into the killings of the three children.

 After King disappeared, a woman told authorities that she had seen a boy with a skateboard (like King) talking to a man in the parking lot of the pharmacy that he visited on March 16, 1977.
-A composite drawing of the suspected kidnapper and his blue AMC Gremlin was released, and authorities questioned every Gremlin owner in Oakland County.
-Investigators created a profile based on witnesses' descriptions of the man seen talking to King—a white male aged between 25 and 35 with a dark complexion, shaggy hair and sideburns, who had a job that gave him freedom of movement and made him appear trustworthy to children, was familiar with the area, and could keep children captive for long periods of time without rousing neighbors' suspicions.
+Authorities released a composite drawing of the suspected kidnapper and the blue AMC Gremlin parked near him in the lot, and authorities questioned every Gremlin owner in Oakland County.
+Investigators created a profile based on witnesses' descriptions of the man seen talking to King—a white male aged between 25 and 35 with a dark complexion, shaggy hair, and sideburns, who had a job that gave him freedom of movement and made him appear trustworthy to children, was familiar with the area, and could keep children captive for long periods of time without rousing neighbors' suspicions.

 The task force checked more than 18,000 tips, which resulted in about two dozen arrests on unrelated charges and the discovery of a multi-state child pornography ring named "Brother Paul's Children's Mission" operating on North Fox Island in Lake Michigan.
 The task force was unable to make much headway in the investigation, disbanding in December 1978, with the investigation being turned over to the State Police.